12 Conspiracy Theories Surrounding MLK’s Death

 The sophisticated escape plan

 FBI investigators traced the shot to a boarding house across the street from King’s hotel and discovered what appeared to be a “murder kit” (rifle, binoculars, a newspaper clipping about King’s stay in Memphis) wrapped in a green blanket.
 Fingerprint evidence pointed to Ray, and the rifle was traced to one of Ray’s known aliases.
 Ray was captured by authorities at London’s Heathrow Airport, as he was on his way to Brussels and eventually Rhodesia, a place he wanted to emigrate to, according to the book Hellhound on His Trail by Hampton Sides.
 This led to more doubt: How could this petty criminal who was known for bungling even minor crimes be capable of hatching this intricate escape plan on his own?
+This is how Martin Luther King’s birthday became a federal holiday.

 A plea and a rushed trial